tacitknowledge/slow-light/README.md

 Slow Light Embedded requires altering code within your application or IoC configuration.
 This is a fairly simple process when using Spring, Guice, PicoContainer, or other IoC injectors that support an AOP model.
 When not using one of these tools, Slow Light Embedded is usually done at service instantiation - often using existing factories.
-Many people provide toggling that enables or disables Slow Light Embedded.
+Many people provide toggling that enables or disables Slow Light Embedded (for an example of feature toggle please see https://github.com/tacitknowledge/flip).

 _with Hystrix_
 With a Fault Tolerance tool like Hystrix, which also proxies/wraps Service APIs, we insert Hystrix around Slow Light.